-Traditionally, Rap/Hip Hop music was made using turntables and samplers; some still is.
-But most modern production is done using a DAW (Digital Audio Workstaion) such as ProTools, Logic, Ableton, Cubase, and Reaper.
+Traditionally, Rap/Hip Hop was made using turntables and samplers; some still is.
+But most modern production is done using a DAW (Digital Audio Workstation) such as ProTools, Logic, Ableton, Cubase, and Reaper.
 Computer based softsynths have taken over from hardware based synthesizers and drum machines.

 FTC Production Examples: